 View the Questionnaire(s) and reporting guide(s).

-The computerized questionnaire contains many features designed to maximize the quality of the data collected.
-Many edits are built into the questionnaire to compare the reported data with unusual values and detect logical inconsistencies.
-When an edit fails, the interviewer is prompted to correct the information (with the respondent's help, if necessary).
-Once the data are transmitted to Head Office, a comprehensive series of processing steps is undertaken for the purpose of detailed verification of each questionnaire.
+The questionnaire includes many features designed to maximize the quality of the data collected.
+Many edits are built into the questionnaire to compare the reported data with tolerance thresholds and to detect logical inconsistencies.
+When an edit fails, the interviewer is prompted to correct the information with the respondent's help, if necessary.
+Once the data are transmitted to Head Office, a comprehensive series of processing steps is undertaken for the purpose of verifying each questionnaire in detail.
 Invalid responses are corrected or flagged for imputation.

-A number of edits are also carried out on the diary data when the diaries are received at Head Office and throughout the capture and coding steps.
-For example, checks are carried out to ensure that the start and end dates of the reference period of the diary are indicated, that the reported expenditures were made during the specified reference period, and that there are no items that appear in both the data recorded in the diary and the receipts provided by the respondent.
+A number of edits are also carried out on the diary data when the diaries are received at Head Office and throughout the capture and coding stages of data processing.
+For example, checks are carried out to ensure that the start and end dates of the reference period of the diary are indicated, that the reported expenditures were made during the specified reference period, and that there are no duplicated items that appear in both in the diary and on the receipts provided by the respondent.
 After validation, capture and coding, quality control procedures are applied.
 A sample of diaries is selected and completely rechecked to ensure that the diaries were captured and coded as specified in the procedures.

 To solve problems of missing or invalid information in interview questions, donor imputation by the nearest neighbour method is generally used.
 Data from another respondent with similar characteristics (the donor) are used to impute.
 The imputation is done on one group of variables at a time, with the groups formed on the basis of the relationships among the variables.
 The characteristics used to identify the donor are selected such that they are correlated with the variables to be imputed.
 Household income, dwelling type and number of adults and children are commonly used characteristics.
 The household income used for imputation is taken from the personal income tax data.
 The incomes of all household members aged 16 and over on December 31st of the calendar year preceding the survey are summed to derive household income.